On the Flexibility Potential of a Swiss Distribution Grid: Opportunities and Limitations

 \subsection{Distribution Grid Modeling}

 The aggregated flexibility of a collection of flexible devices located in a distribution grid is restricted not only by their individual constraints but also by the technical constraints of the grid.

 Therefore, we must model the power grid and its constraints.
-In this paper, we approximate the power flow equations using a standard first-order Taylor expansion of the nonlinear equations around a standard operating point characterized by a unity voltage magnitude and a zero angle.
+Since we subsequently integrate the power flow model into an optimization framework, we opt for a linear power flow approximation as opposed to a full non-linear AC model.
+This approach circumvents the computational complexity and optimality challenges associated with the nonlinearity and non-convexity of the AC power flow equations while it maintains sufficient accuracy for distribution networks \cite{bolognani2016}.
+We approximate the power flow equations using a standard first-order Taylor expansion of the nonlinear equations around a standard operating point characterized by a unity voltage magnitude and a zero angle.
 This linearly relates how a relative change in voltage angles $\theta$ and voltage magnitudes $\Delta U$ results in a change in active and reactive power injections, i.e.:

 where the Jacobian submatrices are defined component-wise as: